Outpatient Therapy for Alcohol Questions and Answers

 Rehabilitation comes in many forms and is not exclusively used for one condition or another.
 Individuals can need rehabilitation for any number of reasons as it is used to reduce disability and optimize functionality in individuals to allow them to better interact with their environment.
 It falls under the umbrella of universal health care and is one of many factors in ensuring individuals stay healthy.
 Rehabilitation can be used on individuals of any age as it is unique to each person’s health, wellness, and medical situation.
 While many of us may think of rehabilitation being used strictly to help someone overcoming a drug or alcohol addiction, or for regaining strength and flexibility from an accident or injury, it comes in many other forms.
 Other examples of rehabilitation include modifying a senior’s home to reduce fall risks so they can maintain their independence, training and education for someone with heart disease, psychological support for people with mental illnesses, training a person with vision loss on how to use a white cane, helping an individual with a prosthetic limb learn how to use it and many other treatments.

 Outpatient and inpatient treatment is how they sound.
 Outpatient treatment is administered to a patient who is not admitted to a hospital or care facility and is out in the world, living in their own home and receiving care as needed.
 Inpatient treatment required the patient to be admitted into a hospital or care facility where they can receive round-the-clock monitoring and treatment.
 The reason for outpatient versus inpatient treatment will be dependent on several factors.
-Inpatient care is for patients who have a life-threatening or serious condition that requires regular monitoring if they are considered a threat to themselves or others, if they are undergoing treatment for some substance abuse disorders or if they have a clinically complex medical condition.
+Inpatient care is for patients who have a life-threatening or serious condition that requires regular monitoring if they are considered a threat to themselves or others, if they are undergoing treatment for some substance use disorder or if they have a clinically complex medical condition.
 Outpatient care works for individuals who require regular check-ins for their care that they can manage on their own, if they don’t need constant supervision and if their condition allows them to go about their lives in a mostly normal manner, while still receiving their treatment as prescribed.